shreythecray/ghostifications/blog.md

 2. More resources for sustainability: to build a sustainable, you need more time, more money, more people, more of everything
 3. Greature pressure to deliver at a high speed: your users need your product and vice versa as quickly as possible, so that you can start making money as quickly as possible, to get the resources you need to keep building and make a high performing, sustainable product

-APIs are an exmaple of many solutions exist to help you deliver a project/product that can satisfy these characteristics.
+APIs are an example of many solutions exist to help you deliver a project/product that can satisfy these characteristics.

+### Meet Boo!

+Ghostifications is a project I built at Courier to demonstrate how easy it is to integrate notifications into various applications.

+> 👻 Boo, the ghost, can only communicate with the real world through API requests.
+A very peculiar situation, but I don't make the rules.
+The most effective way to communicate with APIs is through notifications: 📧 emails, 💬 text messages, 📲 push notifications, 📳 direct messages, take your pick.

+For this workshop, we will first learn the fundamentals of working with APIs and making GET and POST requests.
+We will then take these skills to build "Ghostifications: Messages from the Afterlife", a simple Node.js project that allows 👻 Boo, the ghost, to communicate with the real world from the afterlife through 📞 notifications.

 ## So, what is an API?